 I still my jerking knee, tell myself not to wade back in.
 I am still too close to my career to see it entirely.
 I was learning right up to the end and many answers are still at sea.
 And, this morning, the only thing I want to rush into is a lazy day.

 I am encouraged by the reading of a PET scan last week of my now-heavily radiated and chemically attacked lung cancer.
 Surgery is still up in the air, but doctors say the scan looked good and there is a 40 to 60 percent chance that I am “cured” now.
-I’ll get a little more chemo, but this is good news after six months of diagnosis and treatment.
+I’ll get a little more chemo, but this is good news a few months after diagnosis and treatment.

 I am tired of being bogged down by health concerns.
 My energy has slowly returned, and I feel close to my former self even as my clock ticks to 66.
 I am ready for the day in shorts and t-shirt and a snootful of French roast.
 Joints and wind might argue otherwise, but I don’t feel like 65.